 Help for Bleeding Hemorrhoids

-People get hemorrhoids when they apply too much pressure to the veins in the anal area.
+People get hemorrhoids when they apply a lot of pressure to the veins in the anal area.
 This pressure can come from a variety of situations.
 These include standing or sitting for long periods, constipation and straining to pass stools during a bowel movement, excessive diarrhea, heavy lifting or pregnancy and childbirth.

-- Hemorrhoids can be internal or external as well as both kinds can ooze fresh red blood.
+- Hemorrhoids can be internal or external and also both kinds can ooze fresh red blood.

-- If you have hemorrhaging hemorrhoids you could see bright red bloodstream in your stools, on your mouthwash or in the bathroom basin.
+- If you have hemorrhaging hemorrhoids you could see bright red blood in your bar stools, on your toilet paper or in the toilet basin.

-- If your hemorrhoids are bleeding for a long time you should consult a doctor immediately.
+- In case your hemorrhoids are bleeding for a long time you need to consult a doctor immediately.

-- You may be bleeding for some other reason such as an anal fissure so it is best to get expert advice.
+- You may be bleeding for some other reason such as an anal fissure so it is best to get specialist advice.

-- Always look for a doctor's care if you notice large amounts of rectal bleeding along with dizziness or faintness.
+- Always seek a doctor's care if you notice large amounts of rectal bleeding along with dizziness or faintness.

 - Order to stop the flow of blood to the hemorrhoid and prevent bleeding you need to avoid straining when you are on the toilet.

-- Straining puts needless pressure on the sensitive blood vessels in your rectal area.
+- Straining puts needless pressure on the sensitive blood vessels in your anal area.

-- The increased pressure causes them to stick out as well as at times bleed.
+- The increased pressure causes them to bulge and also at times bleed.

-- Sitting or standing for a long periods causes hemorrhaging because when you sit or stand you are building up pressure.
+- Sitting or standing for a long periods causes blood loss because when you sit or stand you are building up pressure.

 - The more pressure you build up the more chance you will bleed.

-- If you sit a lot make it a point to get up and walk around every 15 minutes or so.
+- If you take a seat a lot make it a point to get up and walk around every 15 minutes or so.

-- If you are on your feet all day take the time in order to sit down and put your feet up.
+- If you are on your feet all day take some time to sit down and put your feet up.

 When You Have Bleeding Hemorrhoids There are a Few Things You can Do to Stop the Bleeding

-One is to be able to clean yourself with clean wet toilet paper.
-Wetting the paper makes it softer and less abrasive.
-Also, wipe yourself with pre-moistened wipes that you can buy at the pharmacy.
-Pre-moistened wipes that contain witch hazel are fantastic fro bleeding hemorrhoids because the witch hazel stops the bleeding right away.
+One is to wipe yourself with clean wet toilet paper.
+Wetting the paper makes it softer and a smaller amount abrasive.
+Better yet, wipe yourself with pre-moistened wipes that you can buy at the pharmacy.
+Pre-moistened wipes that contain witch hazel are wonderful fro bleeding hemorrhoids because the witch hazel stops the bleeding right away.

 How Hemorrhoids Affect Bowel Movements Medical Course